In this article

 1. Per diems

-A per diem is a daily amount that you allow an employee to spend, typically while traveling.
+A per diem is a daily amount you allow an employee to spend, typically while traveling.
 Employees can use their per diem to cover everything from meals and transportation to lodging and other accommodations.
 Many businesses prefer per diem rates and allowances because they remove the need for more detailed expense tracking and approval.

 2. Cash advances